 When you turn on the power switch on the rosbots the computer will start up but the hardware will not start running yet.
 To start the hardware open a terminal, type sshbobo or sshcoco depending on your robot (More on the ssh<robot> commands later in this document).
-Then type rosbot-start.
+Then type bobo-start or coco-start.
 You should notice the Irf start spinning.
 The hardware is now starting up.

 The rosbots do not have an emergency stop.
 But they are light enough to not be a danger.
 You can pick them up if you need to stop them quickly.
-To stop the hardware you can press ctrl+C in the terminal running rosbot-start.
+To stop the hardware you can press ctrl+C in the terminal running bobo/coco-start.